 If errors are encountered, the completion period can be lengthy (for example, days or weeks) as errors need to be diagnosed and resolved, and your solution made ready for retesting.

-Conformance Test Suite tests for data holders
+Conformance Test Suite (CTS) test scenarios for Data Holders

-The Conformance Test Suite for data holders comprises a number of test scenarios that are crucial for ensuring compliance.
+The Conformance Test Suite for data holders comprises of a number of test scenarios that are crucial for ensuring compliance.
 These test scenarios include:

 The Conformance Test Suite: version history and guidance page provides in-depth information on each of these test scenarios.